joselugaspar/isa2024-healthcalc/README.md

 **Calculate_ideal_weight.feature:**

--As a user
+"As a user,

--I want to calculate the ideal weight for a person
+I want to calculate the ideal weight for a person,

--So that I can have a target weight to achieve for better health
+So that I can have a target weight to achieve for better health."

 Acceptance criteria:

-·Scenario 1:
+·Scenario 1: Calculate ideal weight for a person with valid inputs

-	Given the user has accessed the health calculator When the user selects the option to calculate ideal weight Then the system prompts the user to enter their height in meters and their gender
+	Given the user has accessed the health calculator When the user puts his gender and height

-·Scenario 2:

-	Given the user has entered their height and gender When the user submits the information
     	Then the system calculates the ideal weight based on the entered data

+·Scenario 2: Displayed wrong inputs

+	Given the user has accessed the health calculator When the inputs are negative
+    	Then the system throws an error

-·Scenario 3:
+·Scenario 3: Display calculated ideal weight

-	Given the system has calculated the ideal weight
+	Given the user has accessed the health calculator When the user puts his gender and height
-	When the result is displayed
-	Then the user can see the ideal weight value for their specified height and gender
+    	Then the ideal weight is zero and the system should rise an error

 **Calculate_BMR.feature:**

--As a user
+"As a user,

--I want to calculate the basal metabolic rate (BMR) of a person
+I want to calculate the basal metabolic rate (BMR) of a person,

--So that I can understand how many calories my body needs at rest
+So that I can understand how many calories my body needs at rest."

 Acceptance criteria:

-·Scenario 1:
+·Scenario 1: Calculate BMR for a person

-	Given the user has accessed the health calculator When the user selects the option to calculate BMR Then the system prompts the user to enter their gender, age, weight in kilograms, and height in centimeters ·Scenario 2:
+	Given the user has accessed the health calculator When the user submits gender, age, weight and height Then the system calculates the BMR using the appropriate formula based on the entered data

+·Scenario 2: Enter gender, age, weight, and height

-	Given the user has entered their gender, age, weight, and height When the user submits the information
+	Given the user has entered their gender, age, weight, and height When the user submits negative information
-	Then the system calculates the BMR using the appropriate formula based on the entered data ·Scenario 3:
+    	Then the system throws an error

+·Scenario 3: Display calculated BMR

 	Given the system has calculated the BMR
     	When the result is displayed
-	Then the user can see the calculated BMR value, indicating the number of calories their body needs at rest
+    	Then if the result is zero the system should raise an error